 Anciently, as the name suggests, raw iron has been pulled from the bogs, mostly in the form of “bog iron” nodules, and used by local smiths for their own purposes.
 The region fell into decline, as waters rose and heated, changing the nature of both the water and the local plants and wildlife.
 The region’s final blow, was the death of the last of the Reidar clan, ending that family’s knightly claim to the lands, about a century ago.

 Today, the region’s handful of farmsteads and the population of Reidar’s Hold, operate without any real oversight, but Princess Adrianna Warduke has recently claimed the title to be empty, and the local nobles of the Nethwater clan have expressed an interest in reclaiming the lands for themselves.
 No other noble clan has moved to block this claim, because they all see the efforts as being unworthy of their time or interest.
 Nethwater clan sees things differently, and their proximity to the lands only reinforces their claims.

 Reidar’s Hold (Pop 260) : In the heart of the Iron Bogs, is a small human village evolved from a mostly abandoned fortified manor that once had an extensive orchard of oil berries.
 The village’s high-roofed, single-story buildings are made of local stone and cedar.
 The village is now held by no one, its previous knight’s clan having died out nearly a century ago.
 Fairly isolated, the citizens of Reidar’s Hold mostly produce woven reed baskets and pottery for export, though some also exploit the mostly over-grown oil berry orchard to make a good quality lamp oil.
 Control of the village, however, would ensure control of the Iron Bogs district and its associated lands.

 Halfling of Bogwater

 The halflings of Bogwater are typical “Lightfoot” halflings, typically only encountered in large numbers in these lands west of Mornhaven, and in the well-protected farmlands of the Emerald Realm.
-Their kin, the Stouts typically found in Dreadwaters March are distinctly different in traditions and mannerisms, being more nomadic and often living on their river boats and barges.
+Their kin, the Stouts are typically found in Dreadwaters March, and are distinctly different in traditions and mannerisms, being more nomadic and often living on their river boats and barges.